 Visitors to the dale cannot fail to notice Scar House, an imposing residence which now belongs to the Duke of Norfolk.
-Believed to be built by the Gilpin Brown family, benefactors of St. Mary’s church, the house passed to Lieutenant Colonel Guy Greville Wilson, DSO, CMG, who served in both the Boer and Great wars.
-An MP in Hull, he was said to procure “loose women” for his friend the Prince of Wales, later King Edward VII!
-The house was sold in the early 1930’s to meet his gambling debts, to Sir Thomas Sopwith, renowned for the "Sopwith Camel” fighter plane.
-Lady Sopwith apparently disapproved that another large house, Eskeleth Hall, was set higher up than Scar House and had it demolished.
+Believed to have been built by the Gilpin Brown family, benefactors of St. Mary’s church, the house passed to Lieutenant Colonel Guy Greville Wilson, DSO, CMG, who served in both the Boer and Great wars.
+An MP in Hull, he was said to procure “loose women” for his friend the Prince of Wales, later King Edward VII.
+The house was sold in the early 1930s to meet his gambling debts, to Sir Thomas Sopwith, renowned for the "Sopwith Camel” fighter plane.
+Lady Sopwith allegedly disapproved that another large house, Eskeleth Hall, was situated geographically higher than Scar House and had the hall demolished.